Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Anton Aleksandrov, developer at WPBenchmark.io (https://wpbenchmark.io/) quoted

 “Very interesting WordPress hosting comparison article – the author spent quite a bit of time looking through various speed and performance aspects.
-If you are doing your own research – check out what things have been tested, they all make sense.”
+If you are doing your own research, check out what things have been tested; they all make sense.”

 Notable Mentions

-WPX: The company has got a very good performance score of 9.6.
+WPX: The company has a very good performance score of 9.6.
 However, based on our personal experience, we noticed that first-time visitors are often served with very high TTFB, even within the USA regions.
 We don’t see such varying discrepancies with other hosts that use CDN services.
 Despite being a shared hosting service, their prices are higher compared to managed WordPress hosts, but their control panel is not up to the mark.

-Templ Hosting: It has got an overall performance score of 9.6, similar to WPX.
+Templ Hosting: It has an overall performance score of 9.6, similar to WPX.
 Templ Hosting is our primary hosting partner, where we host Hostingstep.com and other sites.
-They are very similar to Kinsta and WP Engine but affordably priced at $15/month.
+They are very similar to Kinsta and WP Engine but are affordably priced at $15/month.
 They are the only hosting industry that offers Google Cloud, DNS, and CDN edge caching.
-I personally feel Google CDN edge caching is better than Cloudflare Enterprise, and that’s one of the reasons why I Templ for my group of sites, including Hostingstep.com.
+I personally feel Google CDN edge caching is better than Cloudflare Enterprise, and that’s one of the reasons why I use Templ for my group of sites, including Hostingstep.com.

 Rocket.net: One of the excellent hosting services focused on the performance front.
 However, we can’t do load testing on their servers because of a security block.
 Since we don’t have an absolute number in their load test, we can’t fit them into our best list.